 POLPOLE: Vector Glide | v stick straight 115cm

-The nadurra is a wide model with a 115mm center, but I was able to enjoy it all season long on this one ski, from the deep, airy snow of Mt.
-Asahi to the alpine snow of Mt.
-Rishiri to the corn snow of Mt.
-Tateyama.
-The skis' side curve is not too sharp, so edge grip is strong and reliable, even when climbing or descending on hard snow.
-I've been
+The Nadurra is a wide model with a 115mm center width, but I was able to fully enjoy it throughout the season, from the deep, airy snow of Asahidake to the alpine snow of Rishiriyama and the corn snow of Tateyama.
+The ski's sidecut isn't too aggressive, so the edge grip is firm even when climbing or descending hard snow, providing a sense of security.
+I

-using the KINGPIN for about five years, and it's one of my most trusted pieces of gear, with no major issues.
-By following the same rules as other companies' products, such as keeping the toe piece down (spring compressed) when not wearing the boots and thoroughly clearing snow before changing modes, the risk of damage should be greatly reduced.
+'ve been using KINGPIN for about five years now, and it's one of my most trusted pieces of gear, without any major problems.
+If you remember to keep the toe piece down (compressed spring) when not wearing the boots, and to thoroughly remove snow before changing modes, as is common with other brands, you should be able to significantly reduce the risk of damage.

-I don't think that skiers need telescoping poles, and their light weight significantly improves swing balance.
-As a guide, I get asked by customers three or four times a year during the season, "Isn't that a telescopic pole?"
-If you think you've been tricked, I recommend you try using a straight pole at least once!
+both skiing and pushing.
+I believe that skiers don't need telescopic poles; they are lighter and offer significantly better swing balance.
+As a guide, I get asked by customers three or four times a year during the season, "These aren't telescopic poles, are they?"
+Please try using straight poles at least once – you won't regret it!

 [Main Guide Area]